reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ---
 When we build applications with AWS, we access various AWS services for multiple purposes: store files in S3, save some data in DynamoDB, send messages to SQS, write event handlers with lambda functions, and many others.

-However, in the early days of development, we prefer to focus on writing application code instead of spending time on setting up the environment for accessing AWS services. **Setting up a development environment for using these services os time-consuming and costly.**
+However, in the early days of development, we prefer to focus on writing application code instead of spending time on setting up the environment for accessing AWS services. **Setting up a development environment for using these services is time-consuming and incurs unwanted cost.**

 To avoid getting bogged down by these mundane tasks, we can use [LocalStack](https://github.com/localstack/localstack) to develop and test our applications with mock implementations of these services.